-If your business produces waste, you have a legal responsibility to make sure the waste is managed properly; this means that it is disposed of safely and does not cause any harm to health or pollute the environment.
+If your business produces waste, you have a legal responsibility to make sure your waste is managed properly; this means that you dispose of it safely and it does not cause any harm to health or pollute the environment.

 We can help you to dispose of commercial waste responsibly.

 You must check your waste is going to a waste disposal site that can legally accept it.
-Hazel Court is our only waste recycling site which can accept trade waste.
+We can only accept business waste at Hazel Court Household Waste Recycling Centre (HWRC).

-- ensure your waste is properly contained and doesn't escape your control
+- it is properly contained and doesn't escape your control

-- ensure your waste is taken or given to someone who is legally allowed to accept it
+- it is transferred to someone who is legally allowed to accept it

-- ensure your waste is accompanied by the proper descriptions (your 'Waste Transfer Note')
+- it is accompanied by the proper descriptions (in your waste transfer note)

-Your Duty of Care responsibilities are set out in Section 34 of the Environmental Protection Act, 1990.
+Your responsibilities ('duty of care') are set out in Section 34 of the Environmental Protection Act, 1990.
 Failure to comply is an offence with a penalty of up to £5,000 in the Magistrates' Court or an unlimited fine in the Crown Court.

 Waste transfer note

-When you take your business waste to a waste recycling site, you will be asked to fill in a 'transfer note'.
-This shows that you have transferred your waste to someone who is legally allowed to accept your waste.
+When you bring your business waste to Hazel Court HWRC, you will need to complete a 'waste transfer note'.
+This is your record that you have transferred your waste to someone who is legally allowed to accept it.

-At Hazel Court HWRC this paperwork will be signed by the site operative at the weighbridge, as the person who is 'accepting' your waste.
-You will also need to sign it as the person who is 'transferring' the waste.
+Our weighbridge site operative will sign the note as the person 'accepting' your waste; you will also need to sign the note as the person who is 'transferring' the waste.

-The transfer note documents that the waste has been disposed of correctly.
+The transfer note documents that you have disposed of your waste correctly.

-- failure to produce your records can result in a fixed penalty notice (fine) of £300
+- be prepared to produce your waste disposal records for inspection by any local authority - failure to do so could result in a fixed penalty notice (fine) of £300

 Waste carrier's licence

-As your business carries waste, you must apply for a 'waste carrier's licence' which is issued by the Environment Agency.
+As your business carries waste, you must apply for a waste carrier's licence issued by the Environment Agency.
 This document states that you're legally allowed to carry a particular type of waste.